SAP-samples/btp-dc-samples/docs/bookshop/1_3_setup_hana.md

    ![](images/hdbsetup/0_hanasetup_9_opendbexpl.png)

-6. Your SAP HANA Database Explorer will open. <br>
+6. Your SAP HANA Database Explorer will open.

-   You will only see the devhanainstance, which should not contain much artifacts. <br>
+    You will only see the devhanainstance, which should not contain many artifacts.

-   In this exmple you see also an exmaple for a deployed HDI schema: "bookshop-db". <br>
+    In this exmple you see also an exmaple for a deployed HDI schema: "bookshop-db".
 You will deploy this schema later in this tutorial.

    ![](images/hdbsetup/0_hanasetup_10_dbexpl.png)